sarahmarie23/Class-Notes/Week 7 Notes - 132.md

     2. Using cstrings
     3. File I/O

-## 🏠 Structs - when you need to store different data
+## 🏠 Structs - when you need to store different types of data

 * To store one number, you use an int.
 To store multiple numbers, you could use a vector.
 But what if you wanted a way to store an int, string, and a boolean?
 We can use a struct for that.